An investigation of the tangent splash of a subplane of PG(2,q^3)

+Section~\ref{sect:intro} contains the necessary background information.
+Section~\ref{sect:sublines} investigates \orsls\ contained in a tangent splash (this investigation is completed in Section~\ref{sec:new-lin-set}).
+We show that the unique \orsl\ of $\li$ containing the centre $T$ and two further points of a tangent splash $\ST$ is contained in $\ST$, and further, these are the only \orsls\ contained in $\ST$.
 In Section~\ref{sect:group} we prove that the collineation group $\PGL(3,q^3)$ is transitive on the tangent splashes of $\li$, and prove further useful group theoretic results about tangent splashes.
 Section~\ref{sect:count} looks at counting the number of tangent splashes on $\li$.
 Further, we look at how many points are needed to define a unique \orsp\ with a given tangent splash.